ai-ml-fan/Insight-Data-Fan-Analytics/README.md

 ### Structure of program

-The program builds a Dictionary of dictionaries, which are basically Counters for hosts, timestamps and resources.
+The program opens the input log file and reads line-by-line.As each line is read, each line is tokenized to identify and label different elements such Host, Timestamp, Resource, HTTP StatusCode, Size of resource etc.
-Each line is tokenized to identify host, timestamp, resource, size of resource etc.
+The program builds a Dictionary of Dictionaries, of Counters for the relevant token elements:
-The Counters are increased to reflect the new tokens.
+        Hosts, Timestamps and Resources.
-For eg., the resource counter will increase the size of the resource requested to reflect the size of data of the last line.
+        As each line is processed, the Counters for the elements are incremented to reflect the new tokens.

-As the file is analysed, the program outputs the top 10 hosts with most requests.
+        For eg., The Resource Counter will increase the size of the resource requested to reflect the size of data of the last line.

 The implemented features are described below:

 ### Feature 1:

 Lists the top 10 most active host/IP addresses that have accessed the site.
 As the input file is analysed, the program outputs the top 10 hosts with most requests.